speckledlemon/tph-spotlights/emacs.markdown

 **Eshell/Term/other terminals**
 Because of Emacs' long history, there are a number of solutions for accessing terminal functionality.
 Further explanations are in https://unix.stackexchange.com/q/104325.
-- `M-!`: not a full-featured shell, but lets you run a single command quickly, like `!` in vim.
+- `M-!`: not a full-featured shell, but lets you run a single command quickly, like `!` in Vim.
 - `shell`: The original Emacs terminal implementation.
 Because of how it runs the underlying shell, its color display support is flaky and curses apps don't work.
 - `term` and `ansi-term`: A newer terminal implementation, where everything looks and works closer to what you'd expect.
 You probably want `ansi-term`, which will open a new buffer with a fresh terminal every time it's called.
 - Libvterm: A much more performant and customizable terminal, but needs `(use-package vterm)` and for Emacs to be compiled using `--with-modules`.